KScott6/GRAIN_Pipeline/genome_integration/README_user.md

 * You cannot specifiy custom MycoTools ome names when starting a database or adding genomes.

-* MycoTools automatically edits out whitespaces/special characters/etc in the strain names, as wella as complex species names.
+* MycoTools automatically edits out whitespaces/special characters/etc in the strain names, as well as complex species names.

 * I was having problems because I had changed my JGI login info.
 I couldn't change the actual contents of my passwords manager with mtdb manage, so I deleted the .mycotools folder in my home folder.
 This allowed me to re-run the "mtdb manage -p" command and re-set my NCBI and JGI info, as well as make a new mycotools password.